AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-library/em-yyyy-mm-dd-single-email-send.md

 ## Best Practices {#best-practices}

-* After import of the content program, move the form from a local asset to a global asset located in the Design Studio.
-   * Decreasing the number of forms and utilizing more global assets from the Design Studio allows more scalability in your program design and administrative governance.
-It also provides flexibility in regular compliance updates for fields, opt-in language, etc.

 * Consider updating the templates in your imported program to utilize currently branded templates, or update the newly imported template to reflect your brand by adding in a snippet or your appropriate logo/footer information.

 * Consider updating the naming convention of this program example to align with your naming convention.